Table of contents: Unlocking the hood ↓ Opening the hood ↓

 - Apply the handbrake securely.

-- Set the gearshift lever of the manual transmission vehicle to the neutral position / the control lever of the automatic transmission vehicle to the position "N".
+- Set the gearshift lever of a vehicle with a manual transmission to the neutral position / the control lever of a vehicle with an automatic transmission to the "N" position.

 - Do not spill operating fluids on a hot engine.
-Fluid data (e.g. antifreeze contained in the coolant) may ignite!
+These fluids (for example, antifreeze contained in coolant) may catch fire!

-- Watch out for short circuits in the electrical system, especially in the battery.
+- Beware of short circuits in the electrical system, especially in the battery.

-- Never put your hands under the cooling fan, it may suddenly turn on!
+- Never place your hands under the cooling system fan, it may suddenly turn on!

-- Never open the cap of the expansion tank of a warm engine.
+- Never open the expansion tank cap of a warm engine.
 The cooling system is under pressure!

-- To protect your face and hands from the effects of hot steam or hot coolant, cover the plug with a sufficiently large cloth when opening the expansion tank.
+- To protect your face and hands from the effects of hot steam or hot coolant, cover the cap with a sufficiently large cloth when opening the expansion tank.

-- If it is necessary to carry out inspection operations on a running engine, be aware of the additional danger posed by rotating parts (e.g. V-ribbed belt, alternator, cooling fan, etc.), as well as from the high voltage circuits of the ignition system.
+- Whenever it is necessary to perform checks on a running engine, be aware of the additional hazards posed by rotating parts (for example, a poly V-belt, a generator, a cooling fan, etc.), as well as from high voltage circuits of the ignition system.

-- always disconnect the battery from the on-board network;
+- always disconnect the battery from the vehicle's electrical system;

 - no smoking;